International Travel Grant Award Program

 - Description of the travel plan and budget (2,000 characters maximum)

 Awards are made on 6-month competitive cycles.
-Since 2004, forty-seven grants have been awarded.
+Since 2004, fifty-two grants have been awarded.

 ITGAP Program Funding